malramsay64/phd-thesis/04_Machine_Learning/results.md

 as there are crystal.
-To account for this imbalance in the dataset, the accuracy metric which we are optimising is `balanced_accuracy`, which combines the accuracy percentage of each class.
+To account for this imbalance in the dataset, the accuracy metric which we are optimising is `balanced_accuracy`, which combines the fractions of each class scored correct.

 Looking at the confusion matrix, the misclassification with the largest impact on accuracy, is the p2gg crystal being predicted as a liquid.
 This is closely followed by the p2 and pg crystals being incorrectly classified as liquid.
-There are a number of possible explanations for this, from vibrations or defects within the crystal structure, particularly at the higher temperatures, or alternatively the melting of the crystal,
+There are many possible explanations for this, from vibrations or defects within the crystal structure, particularly at the higher temperatures, or alternatively the melting of the crystal,